My name is Sara, nice to meet you!

 I live for travelling.
 I am a travelaholic!

-I was born and brought up in Italy and since an early age I was interested in different cultures and foreign languages.
+I was born and brought up in Garda, a small and lovely village in the north of Italy, and since an early age I was interested in different cultures and foreign languages.
 When I was twelve I was already very determined in learning foreign languages in order to communicate with people from different countries.

 After studying languages at school, where I chose German, Spanish and English, I moved abroad to become fluent and to learn and experience different cultures.
 As a result, I now have five different places I call home and homesickness is not an easy time for me..